Select Page

 Submission Deadline: April 1, 2025

-Funding is now available through the Patient-Centered Outcomes Research Institute (PCORI) for programs that support projects that build communities equipped to engage in patient-centered comparative clinical effectiveness research (CER) and projects that disseminate PCORI-funded research results to those who need them.
-The Eugene Washington PCORI Engagement Award Program is now accepting Letters of Intent (LOIs) through April 1.
+Funding is now available through the Patient-Centered Outcomes Research Institute (PCORI) for programs that support projects that build communities equipped to engage in patient-centered comparative clinical effectiveness research and projects that disseminate PCORI-funded research results to those who need them.
+The Eugene Washington PCORI Engagement Award Program is now accepting Letters of Intent through April 1.

 Schedule a virtual office hour session to discuss your project and ask questions.